Ur-Code-Buddy/Ur-Code-Buddy/README.md

 # UrCodeBuddy
 Hi there! 👋

-My name is Baivab, and I'm a [Your Profession] with a passion for Arduino, electronics, and Python.
+My name is Baivab, and I'm a student with a passion for Arduino, electronics, and Python.
 Welcome to my GitHub profile!
 About Me

 I'm currently a student at Sri Aurobindo Internation Center of education, where I am studying Maths Computer and Electronics.
 My technical interests include Robitics and Programming, and I love exploring new technologies and learning new things.